Published On: May 13 2013 05:39:32 PM CDTUpdated On: May 14 2016 01:00:00 AM CDT

 1952: Singer-songwriter, record producer and actor David Byrne, best known as a founding member and the frontman for the band Talking Heads, is born in Dumbarton, Scotland.

-1951: Filmmaker Robert Zemeckis, best known for directing movies such as "Back to the Future," "Who Framed Roger Rabbit," "Forrest Gump" and "Cast Away," is born in Chicago, Ill.
+1951: Filmmaker Robert Zemeckis, best known for directing movies such as "Back to the Future," "Who Framed Roger Rabbit," "Forrest Gump" and "Cast Away," is born in Chicago, Illinois.
 Zemeckis, who won an Oscar for directing "Forrest Gump," is also known for his pioneering performance capture techniques seen in the computer animated films "The Polar Express," "Beowulf" and "A Christmas Carol."

 1948: Israel is declared to be an independent state and a provisional government is established.
 Immediately after the declaration, Israel was attacked by the neighboring Arab states, triggering the 1948 Arab-Israeli War.

-1944: Filmmaker George Lucas, best known as the creator of the "Star Wars" and "Indiana Jones" film franchises, is born in Modesto, Calif.
+1944: Filmmaker George Lucas, best known as the creator of the "Star Wars" and "Indiana Jones" film franchises, is born in Modesto, California.
 Lucas directed the first "Star Wars" movie in 1977 and served as a writer and producer for "The Empire Strikes Back" and "Return of the Jedi."
 He also directed all three prequel films released between 1999 and 2005.
 He also directed the 1973 movie "American Graffiti" and acted as a writer and executive producer on the "Indiana Jones" series.
 In addition, the effects company he established to make the original "Star Wars" film, Industrial Light and Magic, grew into one the most successful companies in the film industry.

 1943: Rock musician and singer-songwriter Jack Bruce, best known as a founding member of the British psychedelic rock trio Cream along with Ginger Baker and Eric Clapton, is born in Bishopbriggs, East Dunbartonshire, Scotland.
 He died of liver disease at age 71 on Oct.
 25, 2014.

-1936: Singer-songwriter and actor Bobby Darin, best known for the songs "Splish Splash," "Dream Lover", "Mack the Knife" and "Beyond the Sea," is born Walden Robert Cassotto in The Bronx, N.Y.
+1936: Singer-songwriter and actor Bobby Darin, best known for the songs "Splish Splash," "Dream Lover", "Mack the Knife" and "Beyond the Sea," is born Walden Robert Cassotto in The Bronx, New York.
 He died on Dec.
 20, 1973, at age 37 after undergoing surgery to repair two artificial heart valves he had received in January 1971.

 1925: Virginia Woolf's novel "Mrs Dalloway" is published.